Jaw Contouring (Reshaping / Tapering)

 What is Masseter Muscle Reduction?

-What can I expect after Jaw Contouring surgery?
+What can I expect after jaw surgery?

 Minimal and localized swelling and bruising around the incision is the most common phase of recovery.
 Patients experience mild discomfort in the initial days after surgery.